TheDoffman/MineScape/README.md

 Navigate to the `plugins/RuneCraft/config.yml` to tweak various settings:

-- `always-day`: Toggle the always day feature.
+- `alwaysday`: Toggle the always day feature.

 ## Contribution